There are few celebrities who truly deserve the title of living legend.

 She continued, "I don't think I'd have done it, killed myself, but I can't say for sure.
 Now that I've gone through that terrible moment, I can certainly understand the possibilities even for someone solid like me if the pain gets bad enough."

-The other rumor has centered on whether or not Parton, who's never not seen wearing shirts with sleeves that extend past her wrists, is secretly harboring full tattoo sleeves.
-Talk about the possibility of these secret tattoos began to spread in 2011 when Roseanne Barr, of all people, said in an interview, "Do you know who's totally tattooed?
+The other rumor has centered on whether or not Parton, who's never not seen wearing short-sleeve shirts, is secretly harboring full tattoo sleeves.
+Talk began to spread in 2011 when Roseanne Barr, of all people, said "Do you know who's totally tattooed?
 I shouldn't even tell this.
 Dolly Parton is totally tattooed…She showed me.
 She's got all these awesome tattoos all over her body.
 No black or blue lines.
 All pastel, gorgeous bows all over everything."

 Despite Parton's well-earned status as a true living legend, she's the first to tell you that she's not done yet.
 And despite being in her 70s, she's not ready to rest on her laurels.
 "I never think I'm good enough.
 I never think that I've accomplished everything I'm supposed to, so I'm out there working every day," she told Elle in November 2018.
 "I still want to stand up, I still want to matter, and I've had a lot of my tears that's been splattered, still being splattered.
-I've still got dreams.
-Sometimes they get crushed by other people, certain new dreams.
-You never get over that.
-If you continue to grow in the business, you're going to get smacked around, it doesn't matter how big a star you are—there's some company or somebody that's not gonna go for everything you want to do.
-And if it's your dream, and someone ain't seeing it, well then, hell—it hurts.
-So yeah, I'm still that girl."
+I've still got dreams."

 That said, she's still remarkably proud of all she's accomplished.
 "I am grateful that I am still here.
 So many people have more talent than I've ever dreamed of having that never get to see dreams come true," she told People.
 "There's a whole lot to be said for loving your work and having confidence in yourself.
 I never once thought of retiring."

 In fact, she'd only consider slowing down if the love of her life needed her by his side.
-"If my husband needed me, or someone in my family, I would put him first," she said of Dean.
+"If my husband needed me, or someone in my family, I would put him first," she said.
 "I've always put myself first and my career first, but if something were to happen to him, I would pull back on that."